3aluw/nuxt-vuetify-tailwind-boilerplate/README.md

 [Pinia persistance](https://prazdevs.github.io/pinia-plugin-persistedstate/) : a module to persist Pinia's state on page refresh
 ## How to use ?
-Clone this repo, install dependencies then delete the index.vue and start creating your pages.
+Clone this repo, install dependencies then delete index.vue and start creating your pages.